fifth-postulate/group-theory-with-gap/manuscript/Orbit-Stabilizer.md

 1. What are the orders of the symmetry groups of the platonic solids?
 2. The symmetry group of the cube acts on the diagonals of the cube.
 How large is the stabilizer of one diagonal?
+3. Knowing the order of the symmetry group of the cube, list the permutations of the symmetry group of the cube acting on the faces.